az-digital/az_quickstart/modules/custom/az_migration/README.md

 please use the [az-digital/az-quickstart-scaffolding repo](https://github.com/az-digital/az-quickstart-scaffolding) to create a new migration project.

-Follow along with that repository's README until you get to the Migration setup in Lando section and then follow these steps.
+Follow along with that repository's README until you get to the "Migration setup in Lando" section and then follow these steps.

 1. Download an archive of your Drupal 7 site's database.
 2. Place the database dump file in the the new site's docroot.